Back to all blogs

 Navigating Side Effects: Is it the Injection or the Thyroid?

-• Nausea: A primary side effect of Wegovy and Mounjaro, but can also occur with thyroid fluctuations.
+• Nausea: A primary side effect of Wegovy/Mounjaro and thyroid shifts.

 Lifestyle Foundations: Beyond the Needle